2025 Think Dirty Awards Finalist

 Copper signals the skin to produce more hyaluronic acid.
 Hyaluronic acid is a gel surrounding joints that supplies collagen with rich vitamins and nutrients.
 Hyaluronic acid is one of the skin's best natural moisturizers.

 As an added benefit, a copper peptide is a natural antioxidant.
-Additionally, it fights against the effects of free radicals, which are the underlying causes of many of the most troublesome aging signs.
+Additionally, it fights against the effects of free radicals, which are the underlying causes of many of the most troublesome signs of aging.
 Further, by scavenging for free radicals, peptides neutralize the harmful effects, diminishing the signs of aging.

 Sources: